boomcamp/WP-Final-Project/README.md

 # Introduction

-Leave Management - The goal is to create a leave management system that process of handling leaves and absences due to sickness vacation or other reasons, increases employee satisfaction, provides transparency and eliminates unexplained or excessive absenteeism.
+The goal is to create a leave management system that process of handling leaves and absences due to sickness vacation or other reasons, increases employee satisfaction, provides transparency and eliminates unexplained or excessive absenteeism.

 ![leave.png](leave.png)